laabidihamza/Quiz-App/README.md

 ## Usage

 To use Quiz-App, simply open the **'index.html'** file in your web browser.
-The quiz consists of 10 multiple-choice questions.
-Select an answer for each question and click the "Submit" button to receive your score.
+The quiz consists of multiple-choice questions.
+Select an answer for each question to receive your score.

 ## Contributing